-LG 500 Hebrew Tools for Biblical Interpretation.
+LG 510 Greek Tools for Biblical Interpretation.
 This course provides a limited introduction to and practice in the use of exegetical Greek for ministry.
 It emphasizes an inductive approach to working with the Greek New Testament and important linguistic matters that influence understanding New Testament texts.
 The course stresses the use of standard tools for Greek study (including software) instead of extensive memorization of forms and vocabulary in order to focus on the practical use of the Greek New Testament.

 LG 512 Beginning Greek.
 The elements of New Testament Greek vocabulary, morphology and grammar.
-Offered as a one-quarter intensive course or over two quarters.
+Offered as a one-quarter intensive course or over two or three quarters.
 Also taught in Spanish.
-8 units.
-MDiv core: GRK.
+8 or 12 units.